 Gray Reservation, Sudbury

-In 1976 Mrs. Stephen Gray most generously gave about fifty five acres of land to SVT as a sanctuary for birds and wildlife.
-The land is almost entirely surrounded by residential development, its preservation as open space is, therefore, particularly valuable.
+In 1976 Mrs. Stephen Gray generously gave this land to SVT as a sanctuary for birds and wildlife.
+Because the land is almost entirely surrounded by residential development, its preservation as open space is particularly valuable.

 Click here to visit Google Maps for specific directions from your home.